 To compete in an ever-growing ecommerce marketplace where customers expect fast service, you need to make sure your products are available to ship from the fulfillment center at all times.
 There’s nothing worse than a Christmas tree lamp sitting on a pallet in a truck when Shirley in Poughkeepsie just has to have one for her niece.

 After reading about all the hassles with FBA, you may decide you are better off setting up a little fulfillment center in your garage and sending those Christmas tree lamps out yourself.
 Packing and shipping your own orders is not the only alternative to FBA.
-Many fulfillment services, including Red Stag, integrate seamlessly with the Amazon platform.
+Many third party fulfillment services, including Red Stag, integrate seamlessly with the Amazon platform.
 In addition to serving as your ecommerce fulfillment center to pick, pack, and ship your orders during the Christmas rush and all year long, Red Stag offers inventory storage (without arbitrary limits) and ecommerce returns.
 Plus, when you outsource your fulfillment to Red Stag, you can expand your ecommerce empire beyond Amazon.
 We offer full integration with eBay, Magento, Buy.com, Shopify, WooCommerce, and many other ecommerce sites.